alscube/FileStore/README.md

 # Coding Language / Requirements

-This is a C++ library built using Qt tools.
-You will need to download the version of Qt (5 or 6) to link with.
+This is a C++ library built using the Qt SDK.
+You will need a copy of the Qt SDK to interface and link with the FileStore library.
+See the README for the branch you download.

 # Releases

-* Release 3.0.1, for Qt 5, Mac 64 bit, Windows 32 bit.
+- Release 3.0.1, for Qt 5, Mac 64 bit, Windows 32 bit.
-* Release 3.1.0, for Qt 5, Mac 64 bit, Windows 32 bit.
+- Release 3.1.0, for Qt 5, Mac 64 bit, Windows 32 bit.
-* Release 3.2.0, for Qt 6, Mac 64 bit Universal Binary (x86_64 arm64), Windows 64 bit.
+- Release 3.2.0, for Qt 6, Mac 64 bit (x86_64 arm64), Windows 64 bit, Linux
+- Release 3.3.0, for Qt 6, Mac 64 bit (x86_64 arm64), Windows 64 bit, Linux

 # Licensing

 This SDK is provided free to all users.
 It is licensed under the LGPLv3 license.